MokuMoki/FoodTP/README.md

 # FoodTP
-My project files for Web Development (WDT) individual assignment.
+This git project contains the files for my Web Development (WDT) individual assignment.